 Microsoft Stream is an Office 365 video service that allows faculty and students to upload, view and share videos securely within our organization.
 If you are uploading videos to Stream, please keep the following in mind:

 - Autogenerated captions will ONLY be created if the video language is set.

 - Option 1: To set the default language for your Microsoft Stream account, follow these instructions.
 Notes: This will be applied to new videos, but not change the setting on videos already uploaded to Stream (see Option 2, to set the language on individual videos).
 There might be a delay in this setting being activated account wide for Stream.

 - Option 2: To set the language on individual videos, follow these instructions.

 - Once the language has been set, autogenerated captions will be enabled.

 - If professional captions are required, contact firstname.lastname@example.org to inquire about having your Stream videos captioned.

 CAPTIONING SERVICE THROUGH THE CAFE:

-- They provide a one-week turnaround at the standard rate.
+- 3PlayMedia provides a one-week turnaround at the standard rate.
 Quicker turnaround is possible for a higher fee.
 All costs are covered by Durham College.